Meet our growing team and associate members.

 I’ve been teaching various outdoor sports almost 20 years now and have been extremely lucky with this career taking me all over the world; living and working in various places in Europe as well as Canada.

-Since returning to Scotland full time in 2007, and becoming a first aid trainer, I have trained 1000’s of candidates and helped several organisations with their emergency action plan protocols by running scenario days for their staff.
-I specialise in delivering specifically tailored Outdoor First Aid courses, and also training up new trainers to join us in the Co-operative.
+I became a first aid trainer in 2007, and since then I have trained 1000’s of candidates and helped several organisations with their emergency action plan protocols by running scenario days for their staff.

 I am the person at the other end of the telephone or email, helping you arrange your First Aid Course.

-For the last decade I have been working as Operations Manager for a large international training company and I hope to bring some of that experience into the Co-operative.
+I bring over a decade’s experience as Operations Manager for a large international training company into the Co-operative.
 Prior to that I spent time living and working in the Italian Alps, a place I still spend a lot of time in.

 When I’m not at work I enjoy spending time with family and friends, especially if a good meal is involved!
 I really enjoy cycling and skiing and being out in the fresh air, as well as flower arranging which I’ve done for several friend’s weddings.